Yonom/EEAuth/HttpSpec.md

 - `client_id`.
 Your API key.
 - `redirect_uri`.
 The URL that you want to redirect the person logging in back to.
 This URL will capture the response from the Login Dialog.

-It also has the following optional parameter:
+It also has the following optional parameters:

+- `app_name`.
+The name of your application that will be displayed on the website while logging in.
+Defaults to your hostname.
 - `state`.
 An arbitrary unique string created by your website to guard against [Cross-site Request Forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery).

 ### Handling login dialog response